 GUE HQ will maintain the following records (if applicable) for GUE course participants for a minimum of three years after the completion of a class.
 As GUE student profiles are executed electronically, it is the responsibility of all GUE instructors (regardless of their country of residence or course location) to collect printed and properly executed (i.e., complete and signed) documentation for all course participants before the onset of class and maintain these for a minimum of seven years.
+This requirement may be fulfilled by use of GUE's electronic signature system.
+In this case, the instructor is responsible for verifying and storing all appropriate electronic files.

 - a.
 Student Registration

 - b.
 Student Liability Release and Assumption of Risk

 - c.
 Student Agreement

 - d.
 Student Medical Questionnaire

 - e.
 Accident Report

 - f.
 Instructor Registration

 - g.
 Instructor Liability Release and Assumption of Risk

 - h.
 Instructor Agreement

 - i.
+Instructor Candidate Agreement

+- j.
 Course Completion Form

-- j.
+- k.
 Certification Renewal Form

-- k.
-Certification Card Replacement Form
+- I. Certification Card Replacement Form

-- I. Instructor Evaluation Form

 - m.
+Instructor Evaluation Form

+- n.
 Instructor Standards Agreement Form

-- n.
+- o.
 Instructor Renewal Documents

-- o.
+- p.
 Membership Registration

+- q.
+Course Prerequisite Waivers

+- r.
+Parental Waiver Forms